OptimalBits/redbird/README.md

 ##Docker support
 If you use docker, you can tell Redbird to automatically register routes based on image names.
-You register your image name and then everytime a container starts from that image, it gets registered, and unregistered if the container is stopped.
+You register your image name and then every time a container starts from that image, it gets registered, and unregistered if the container is stopped.
 If you run more than one container from the same image, Redbird will load balance following a round-robin algorithm: